luckyfrappe/constructly-hub/TESTING.md

 🔗 [**Live site**](https://constructly-hub-ee092254593a.herokuapp.com/)

-Testing for this project was a continuous and integral part of the development process.
-The focus was on achieving **good responsiveness and sufficient functionality**.
+Testing for this project was a continuous part of the development process.

----

 ## Contents